 Some come with bobbins, others are larger and double sided.

 My favorite are the ones with locking clips (so that if I drop them they’re less likely to spill), and ones that have adjustable dividers.
-I’ve got a few of these ArtBin boxes (not pictured) and I love them.
+I’ve got several of these ArtBin boxes. (not pictured) I love them!

 For the most part though, I pick up new boxes as my collection grows.
-As you can see above, I’ve ended up with a variety of different boxes over the years — and that’s okay!
+I’ve ended up with a variety of different boxes over the years — and that’s okay!

 Mini Thread Boxes